- One low monthly payment

 That may sound like a hefty amount, but you’d still end up saving money on your balance, not to mention the interest you save by avoiding years of minimum monthly payments.

-Accredited Debt Relief and their partners regularly work with creditors of all sizes — even the big names.
+Accredited and their partners regularly work with creditors of all sizes — even the big names.
 Here are some examples to give you an idea of their scope:

-We also like Accredited Debt Relief’s commitment to corporate social responsibility.
+We also like their commitment to corporate social responsibility.
 They’ve provided financial support to several worthy non-profit organizations, like St. Jude Children’s Research Hospital, the Wounded Warrior Project, and Susan G. Komen for the Cure — just to name a few.

 Based in San Diego, California, Pacific Debt Relief has spent 14 years helping clients settle their debts.
-They work with you to create a monthly payment plan that actually works within your budget so that you don’t feel completely overwhelmed by your obligations.
+They work with you to create a debt management plan that actually works within your budget so that you don’t feel completely overwhelmed by your obligations.

 In most cases, your monthly payment for debt settlement is much less than if you were to continue making your minimum credit card payments each month.